 I believe it’s a mistake to condemn minds full of ignorance as evil or to dismiss them as unintelligent or to abandon them as irredeemable.
 Tempting though it may be.
 It should be universally troubling that the most informed population in history is debating the efficacy of vaccines, the veracity of reality, or the shape of the Earth.
 It is a problem we all share, regardless of your antibody count.

 If you are educated, able, and wealthy, you may be lucky enough to avoid infection from this specific virus.
 As with the coronavirus, privilege is a sturdy shield against lots of infections.
 But it’s not impermeable.
 And like Otto’s wife could assure you: you don’t need to be infected by a disease to be affected by it.
 This virus affects us all.

 I don’t think finding a vaccine will be fun or easy.
 Along the way we will encounter the worst of human inclinations: treachery, delusion, racism, nativism, and violence.
 But ugly as these diseases may be, they are not the same as the virus.
 To stop the former, we must focus on the latter.

 It’s been a minute since I’ve said anything resembling “I’m optimistic about the future,” and I won’t attempt anything that ludicrous here.
 I am nevertheless, hopeful.

-If you are lucky enough to be alive today, you are the recipient of a free crash course in virology, history, and humanity.
+If you are lucky enough to be alive today, know that we are the recipients of a free and ongoing crash course in virology, history, and humanity.
 I’m right there with you.
 But we have not earned our certificate yet.